serokell/blog-posts/typed-lambda-calculus/article.md

 The practical application of these rules is we can use those to assign types to terms and thus ensure the program doesn't get stuck.

-In practice, we'd have some inference algorithm to decide on types of terms (and whether they have one).
+In actual practice, we'd have some inference algorithm to decide on types of terms (and whether they have one).
 In this theoretical introduction, we'll just assume there's some way to get the type of a given term, without getting into the specifics of how it works.

 As a proof that a given term has a given type, we can use typing trees.